deis/workflow/src/understanding-workflow/concepts.md

 service addresses, health monitoring, service discovery, and DNS resolution.

-Workflow builds upon Kubernetes abstractions like Services, Replication Controllers and Pods to provide a developer-friendly UX, source to image, log aggregation, etc.
+Workflow builds upon Kubernetes abstractions like Services, Replication Controllers, and Pods to provide a developer-friendly experience.
+Building containers directly from application source code, aggregating logs, and managing deployment configurations and app releases are just some of the features Workflow adds.

-Workflow is shipped as a Kubernetes-native application, installable via [Helm][helm], so operators familiar with Kubernetes will feel right at home running Workflow.
+Deis Workflow is a set of Kubernetes-native components, installable via [Helm][helm].
+Systems engineers who are familiar with Kubernetes will feel right at home running Workflow.

-For a detailed overview of Workflow components, see our [component][components] break down.
+See the [components][components] overview for more detail.

 ## Docker